ultraware/roles/README.md

     // The user has all roles
 }
 ```
+# Inheritance

+If you don't want the inheritance feature in you application, simply ignore the parent_id parameter when you're creating roles.
+Roles that are assigned a parent_id of another role are automatically inherited when a user is assigned or inherits the parent role.

+Here is an example:

+You have 5 administrative groups.
+Admins, Store Admins, Store Inventory Managers, Blog Admins, and Blog Writers.

+Role	Parent
+Admins
+Store Admins	Admins
+Store Inventory Managers	Store Admins
+Blog Admins	Admins
+Blog Writers	Blog Admins
+The Admins Role is the parent of both Store Admins Role as well as Blog Admins Role.

+While the Store Admins Role is the parent to Store Inventory Managers Role.

+And the Blog Admins Role is the parent to Blog Writers.

+This enables the Admins Role to inherit both Store Inventory Managers Role and Blog Writers Role.

+But the Store Admins Role only inherits the Store Inventory Managers Role,

+And the Blog Admins Role only inherits the Blog Writers Role.

+Another Example:

+id	slug	parent_id
+1	admin	NULL
+2	admin.user	1
+3	admin.blog	1
+4	blog.writer	3
+5	development	NULL
+Here, admin inherits admin.user, admin.blog, and blog.writer.

+While admin.user doesn't inherit anything, and admin.blog inherits blog.writer.

+Nothing inherits development and, development doesn't inherit anything.
 ### Levels

 When you are creating roles, there is optional parameter `level`.
 It is set to `1` by default, but you can overwrite it and then you can do something like this: